ParkerBritt/cog/README.md

   - Shots can be created, edited, or deleted through the interface
 - **Auto Update**
   - Cog will automatically check for new package versions on your perforce repository and install the latest version
+- **Environment Setup**
+  - On the first launch Cog will setup the user's envrionment to enable the rest of the pipeline:
+    - creating config files, installing houdini packages, setting environment variables, installing python modules for the houdini python interpreter, etc.

 ## Installation
 ### Requirements